aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 People write source code, machines run machine code.
 A compiler turns one into the other -- how?
-The whiff of magic to this hasn't quite gone away: you might spend a semester building one compiler for a much simpler language than the one you wrote it in.
+The whiff of magic to this hasn't quite gone away: you might spend a semester building one compiler, for a much simpler language than the one you wrote it in.
 Did you just call on a big genie to make a small one?

 To dispel the mystery, there are some great short compilers to read.
-This chapter will add another toy example compiler to the literature, this time trying to keep it real in an unusual way: being able to compile itself, and not omitting the practical details of features like debug support.
-Since something's gotta go, we'll skip the whole topic of optimization.
+This chapter will add another toy example one to the literature, this time trying to keep it real in an unusual way: being able to compile itself, and not omitting the practical details of features like debug support.
+Since something has to go, we'll skip the whole topic of optimization.

 Our source language and implementation language -- the language we compile from, and the one we code the compiler in -- are a subset of